Dason-IsopodOverseer/Java-Game/README.md

 # KNOWN BUGS
 1 - Enemy stuck on edge of block when falling off (cause unknown)

 2 - Luke rapidly flips direction at the start of game if you run into wall (cause unknown).
 Only appears at start of game.
 All other walls work fine.
+Dason will work on this.

-3 - Luke clips through the floor tile at start of game and will realign himself if he falls.
-Only happens if player inputs no keyboard commands.
+3 - Luke sometimes clips through the floor tile at start of game and will realign himself if he falls. (cause unknown, but seems related to input commands)